Estar27/Customer_Segmentation_Project/README.md

 - **Monetary Value**: Applied the SUM function on the calculated profit column to derive the total spending of each customer, allowing evaluation of overall value to the business.
 This streamlined dataset, focused on key RFM metrics, enhances the analysis process and improves the effectiveness of customer segmentation into clusters
 [Download the Word Document](https://github.com/Estar27/PIZZA_SALES_ANALYSIS/blob/main/PIZZA%20SQL%20RESULTS%20AND%20QUERY.docx)

-These analyses provided valuable insights into sales performance and customer purchasing behavior.

 ## Visualization
 In this project, several visualizations were created to effectively communicate the insights from the pizza sales data: